vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 Network packet capture and analysis are commonly done with tools like *tcpdump*, *snort*, and *Wireshark*.
 These tools provide the capability to capture packets live from networks and store the captures in PCAP files for later analysis.
 A much better way to store packets is to index them in Elasticsearch where you can easily search for packets based on any combination of packet fields.

 The *Wireshark* command line application *tshark* works much like *tcpdump* with the added capabilities to recognize a wide range of protocols as well as output captured packets in JSON format.
 This output capability makes it a natural to use with Elasticsearch.
-We developed a Python application **Espcap** to ciphon JSON packets from *tshark* then send them to Elasticsearch to be indexed.
+I developed the Python application **Espcap** to ciphon off JSON packets from *tshark* then send them to Elasticsearch to be indexed.
 This article discusses the design and usage of **Espcap**.

 ## Packet Capture with Tshark

 *tshark* supports numerous options that control how it captures and handles packets.
 The options we are interested in using for **Espcap** include:

 - `-i <interface>` – The network interface from where packets will be captured.
-- `-T json`        – Output packet contents in JSON format.
+- `-T ek`          – Output packet contents in Elasticsearch compatible JSON format.
 - `-c <count>`     – The number of packets to capture, if omitted capture packets indefinitely.

 After one or more of these options are applied on the command line, you can add a packet filter expression to capture specific packets.
 For example, to get all TCP packets use the expression `tcp` or to capture DNS packets the expression is `udp port 53`.
-If no filter expression is included, all packates will be captured.
+If no filter expression is included, all packets will be captured.

 Putting all of these options together, here are some examples of how to use *tshark* to do various captures.
-All of the examples assume formatting output packets as JSON and running on MacOS with network interface `en0`.
+All of the examples assume formatting output packets as Elasticsearch compatible JSON and running on MacOS with network interface `en0`.
 If running on Linux, you would use `eth0` instead.

 - All outbound and inbound HTTPs packets.

    ```
-   tshark -i en0 -T json tcp port 443
+   tshark -i en0 -T ek tcp port 443
    ```

 - All outbound  HTTPs packets.

    ```
-   tshark -i en0 -T json tcp dst port 443
+   tshark -i en0 -T ek tcp dst port 443
    ```

 - All outbound and inbound ICMP packets:

   ```
-  tshark -i eth0 -T json icmp
+  tshark -i eth0 -T ek icmp
   ```

 - All inbound DNS packets:

   ```
-  tshark -i eth0 -T json udp src port 53
+  tshark -i eth0 -T ek udp src port 53
   ```